AcbarAcrobat/nnn/README.md

   * Many other stuff like rabbitmq/tarantool/redis/etc clusters.
   * GlusterFS as NFS shared storage.
   * Provides single point in development process.
-  * All configurations fully generated - for local development and environments
+  * All configurations fully generated - for local development and environments.
   ```

 ## We have two basical types of inventories -